CarlosGD-CAN/visualization/02_activities/assignments/assignment_4.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:

+#### Dataset Selection:
+I selected the Daily Shelter Overnight Service Occupancy & Capacity dataset from the City of Toronto’s Open Data Portal.
+This dataset provides daily statistics on shelter occupancy and capacity by shelter type, which is critical for understanding trends in homelessness and resource utilization.

 ### Visualization 1: Line Chart of Average Occupancy and Capacity Over Time
 #### Software Used:
 I used Python with Matplotlib for this visualization due to its flexibility and reproducibility in creating detailed, customizable plots.